IGNW/invoque/README.md

 * More examples and articles to come soon as we build out beyond POC!

 ## Roadmap
- * Google Cloud Function Trigger Option
+ * Deprecate functions in favor of containerized services only.
+ * Support Streaming Responses
+ * Support HTTP2
+ * Support gRPC
- * Support for AWS Lambda/Azure Functions/Now.sh
+ * Deploy tools for AWS Fargate, Now.sh
- * CI/CD Tooling Via Git Diff/Other mechanism
+ * CI/CD tools via `git diff`

 ## Credit